Hyderabad Subah: Secession

 In 1713, Mubariz Khan, a Mughal officer with a long tenure in the northern parts of the empire, was appointed to the governorship by Farrukhsiyar, who was now Mughal emperor.
 An able administrator, he was able to attack and subdue several unruly zamindars in the province, as well as keep Maratha raids at bay.
 His practice of military forcefulness compelled these zamindars to pay taxes out of fear, which gave his governorship more security than the preceding ones.
-As he brought stability to the region, he also began to sever its connections to the empire - he only paid occasional sums to the Mughal central treasury, and appointed his own provincial officers.
+As he brought stability to the region, he also began to sever its connections to the empire - he only paid occasional sums to the Mughal central treasury and appointed his own provincial officers.
 Hence Hyderabad increasingly acted as a power base for Mubariz Khan himself, rather than a subah of the empire.
-A major factor behind this was not just Mubariz Khan's own skill as an administrator, but also the decline of the Mughal Empire itself - the imperial centre had deteriorated to the point that it simply could not enforce its authority on Mubariz Khan's activity.
+A major factor behind this was not just Mubariz Khan's skill as an administrator, but also the decline of the Mughal Empire itself - the imperial centre had deteriorated to the point that it simply could not enforce its authority on Mubariz Khan's activity.

 In 1713, Farrukhsiyar also appointed Chin Qilich Khan (recently titled Nizam-ul Mulk) to the viceroyalty of the Deccan, governor of the six subahs of the Mughal Deccan.
-He served this post for the second time in the period 1720-1722, during which time he also began to consolidate his own authority in the region.
-He came at odds with Mubariz Khan, who was a challenge to his authority in Hyderabad subah, but briefly left to Delhi to serve as wazir.
+He served this post for the second time in the period 1720–1722, during which time he also began to consolidate his authority in the region.
+He came at odds with Mubariz Khan, who was a challenge to his authority in Hyderabad subah, but briefly left for Delhi to serve as wazir.
 In 1724, the Nizam returned to the Deccan with the intent of establishing an independent kingdom, and defeated Mubariz Khan in the Battle of Shakar Kheda with Maratha support.

-In the period following 1724, and before the Nizam's death in 1748, Hyderabad seceded from the Mughal empire, as the Deccan increasingly fell under the personal control of the Nizam.
+In the period following 1724, and before the Nizam died in 1748, Hyderabad seceded from the Mughal empire, as the Deccan increasingly fell under the personal control of the Nizam.
 Scholars typically date Hyderabad's independence to 1724 (the year of the Battle of Shakar Kheda) or 1740 (the year the Nizam permanently settled in the Deccan; prior, he would be called to North India intermittently by the Mughal emperor).

 Administration

 The administrative structure of Hyderabad Subah was similar to other subahs of the Mughal Empire.
 The province was divided into twenty districts, administered from the capital city of Hyderabad.
-The capital was home to the governor (subahdar), who was the highest ranking official in the province; he directly represented the emperor and was responsible for political order.
-The province also had a diwan, who was the chief fiscal officer of the province.
-Territorial administration was done by faujdars, who were stationed across the province; they maintained public order at the district level.
-The province contained a number of strategic Qutb Shahi forts, which were each commanded by a Mughal mansabdar.
+The capital was home to the governor (subahdar), who was the highest-ranking official in the province; he directly represented the emperor and was responsible for political order.
+The province also had a diwan, who was the chief fiscal officer of the province, and a bakhshi, who was responsible for maintaining the Mughal cavalry and enforcing the military obligations of mansabdars.
+Territorial administration was done by nine faujdars, who were stationed across the province; they maintained public order at the district level.
+The province contained several strategic Qutb Shahi forts, which were each commanded by a Mughal mansabdar.